Nevada third to vote, still up for grabs for 2020 Democrats

 That doesn’t mean most of the top campaigns aren’t trying in Nevada.

-Democratic activists, voters and strategists in the state say Biden’s name recognition and history of visiting on official and political business have him running strong, though Warren and Sanders have built the sort of organizations that can drive people to show up at a caucus meeting in person.
+Democratic activists, voters and strategists in the state say Biden’s name recognition and history of visiting on official and political business have him running strong, though Warren, of Massachusetts, and Sanders, of Vermont, have built the sort of organizations that can drive people to show up at a caucus meeting in person.

 Sanders has the biggest team in the state, with more than 70 paid staffers.
 Tick Segerblom, a Clark County commissioner who endorsed Sanders in 2016, said the Vermont senator learned his lesson from 2016, when his smaller team put up a tough but ultimately unsuccessful challenge to Clinton.